Mp3Robbo/GeoTIFF_Colour_Matching/README.md

 From this it creates a multiple regression formula for the new RGB pixel values of the tif needing correction

+The output image will likely need further minor corrections such as gamma and min/max adjustment

 ____________________________________________

-I haven't fully tidied up this script, nor thoroughly tested it so let me know if there are any issues
+I have not tested this script in many different scenarios it so let me know if there are any issues

 _____________________________________________